Dan Ketchum

-Daniel Ketchum (born October 7, 1981) is an American former swimmer and Olympic gold medalist who competed for the University of Michigan.
+Daniel "Dan" Ketchum (born October 7, 1981) is an American former swimmer and Olympic gold medalist who competed for the University of Michigan.
 At the 2004 Summer Olympics in Athens, Greece, Ketchum earned a gold medal by swimming for the winning U.S. team in the men's 4×200-meter freestyle relay.

 Early life and swimming

-Ketchum was born in Cincinnati, Ohio on October 7, 1981, the oldest of three brothers, to father John, a Proctor and Gamble employee, and mother Fern.
+Ketchum was born in Cincinnati, Ohio, on October 7, 1981, the oldest of three brothers, to father John, a Procter & Gamble employee, and mother Fern.
 In his early teens, he spent two years in Ireland from 1994 to 1996, where he swam with Limerick Swimming Club and attended Villiers School.

 High school era swimming

-The family moved back from Limerick in August 1996, when Proctor and Gamble transferred Ketchum's father John into the Sycamore District in greater Cincinnati.
+The family moved back from Limerick in August 1996, when Procter & Gamble transferred Ketchum's father, John, into the Sycamore District in Greater Cincinnati.
 Ketchum swam for the Cincinnati Marlins swim club as an age group swimmer under Coach Ken Stopkotte through 2000 and in his senior year, under Marlin's interim Coach Jeff Stewart.
 Beginning around 1996 and graduating in 2000, he attended Sycamore High School in Cincinnati, where he trained and competed with the Sycamore High team, under Coach Mark Sullivan.
 While swimming for Sycamore High, he won six individual Ohio state swimming championships in 1998, 1999 and 2000—three each in the 200-yard and 500-yard freestyle events.
 By 16, Ketchum trained 5-6 hours a day, and averaged around 7,000 yards or over 4 miles per workout.
 Already an elite age group freestyle distance swimmer, Ketchum held local records in the 200 freestyle of 1:41.4, and in the 500 freestyle of 4:32.6.
-In 1999 he set the Ohio State record in the 500-yard freestyle with a time of 4:25.68.
+In 1999, he set the Ohio State record in the 500-yard freestyle with a time of 4:25.68.

 Ketchum qualified for the 2000 Olympic trials with his times at the Senior Nationals in Long Island, New York.
-At the August 2000, Olympic trials in Indianapolis, Ketchum placed 21st in the Men's 400-meter freestyle, and 64th in the 200 Butterfly.
+At the August 2000 Olympic trials in Indianapolis, Ketchum placed 21st in the Men's 400-meter freestyle and 64th in the 200 Butterfly.
 In the 200 freestyle, where he could achieve a higher place, he finished around 15th overall with a time of 1:51.72, and did not qualify for the finals.
-A strong stroke competitor, he finished 16th overall, and made the semi-finals in the 200 Individual Medley with a 2:08.22.
+A strong stroke competitor, he finished 16th overall and made the semi-finals in the 200 Individual Medley with a 2:08.22.